- Texas man arrested for powder-letter hoax

 Question of the Day

-Judges’ scores are combined with viewer votes to determine which star is ousted each week.
+Judges' scores are combined with viewer votes to determine which celebrity is ousted each week.

 TWT Video Picks

 Treaty would let tyrants peer into Americans' financial information

 - D.C. seeks to stay judge's order allowing gun owners to carry in public

 - Illegal immigrants demand representation in White House meetings